Dream Lands Design

 Prepare your HVAC System

 It’s challenging to diagnose and recharge a dirty HVAC system.
 Therefore, before recharging your HVAC system, thoroughly clean the system and remove all dust, dirt, and debris.
-You should pay particular attention to the coils, filters, blowers, condenser, and evaporator.
+You should pay particular attention to the coils, filters, blowers, condensers, and evaporators.

 Further, to ensure proper testing and evaluation, ensure that the blower can move air properly through your home – this confirms that your home has adequate airflow and will not affect tests after repairing your AC and refilling it.